csci-1301/csci-1301.github.io/docs/exercises_with_solutions.md

 #.
 (Bonus) Give examples of situations where the adage "_Spaces and new lines don't matter in programs_" is actually erroneous.

     <details><summary>Solution</summary>Spaces and newlines matter when they are used in string data, as whitespace in strings is formatted exactly how it's typed.
-Whitespace also matters inbetween words: words in C# must have at least one space between them in order to be compiled correctly (e.g. 'static void Main()' and 'int days = 7').
+Whitespace also matters inbetween words: words in C# must have at least one space between them in order to be compiled correctly (e.g. `static void Main()` and `int days = 7;`).
 If there were no spaces in either of the examples, neither of them would compile.
 They also matter for in-line comments.

     ```
     // My comment
     int x;
     x = 10;
     ```

     If you remove the first newline, the program would not compile.</details>

 ## Quiz 2